SAP/luigi/docs/advanced-scenarios.md

   },
 ```

-### Setup and use translation / internationalization (i18n)
+### Translation and internationalization (i18n)

 #### Overview

 This example shows you how to use Luigi with a centrally implemented translation dictionary.

 Luigi Core provides a generic [API for I18N](luigi-core-api.md#luigii18n).
-We will write a custom translation provider that gathers translation strings from static files hosted either on Core or on micro-frontend side.
+We will write a custom translation provider that gathers translation strings from static files hosted either on Luigi Core or on the micro-frontend side.

 #### Steps

-1. Create a custom translation function
+#### 1. Create a custom translation function
-2. Configure `settings.customTranslationImplementation`
-3. Load translations before `Luigi.setConfig()`
-4. Add locale change listener after Luigi initialization
-5. Use translation as a node label

-#### 1. Custom translation function

 Create a internationalization provider that will expose the `getTranslation` method for `settings.customTranslationImplementation` configuration.